In Search of the Best Bike Bell: The Bikeway Shootout.

 As far as how well the bells work with different bikepacking bags, both the Oi, Spurcycle, and Timberbell all have multiple mounting possibilities and are fairly bag friendly.
 The issue I had with ORP is that it could only be positioned at the 31.8mm wide area of a MTB handlebar (or dropbar) whereas the Timberbell (clamp version) and Spurcycle each had options to fit them adjacent to the grips as well.
 The Oi and Van Nicholas each come in two sizes… a large for 31.8mm or dropbars, and the small, designed specifically for the grip position on a mountain bike.

-Overall I’d have to say that my go-to favorite is the small Knog Oi bell.
+At the initial time of publication my favorite was the small Knog Oi bell.
 For $20, it’s incredibly lightweight, has a very pleasant yet effective tone, looks really sharp, and is highly unobtrusive so that it works well with an assortment of straps, cables and bikepacking bag attachments.
-However, I’d also give kudos to the Timberbell for creating a unique solution to a different problem.
-For trail riding, stewardship, and warding off bears, it’s a great bike bell.
+However, several months later, the most used of the group, and most loved, is the Timberbell.
+It’s a unique solution to for trail riding, stewardship, and warding off bears, and it’s a great bike bell.
 The Spurcycle is also an excellent choice if you are into classic looks and prefer a high pitched tone.
 One more thing I’ll add post, after a bit of discussion, is that the Oi might be a bit too quiet when used in a loud city or urban setting.
 On the bikeway it’s perfect.
 But if you are looking for a loud bell to be heard in a multitude of situations, the Spurcycle might be a better bet.

 I guess we can’t really claim to have found our version of the ‘world’s best bike bell’ since we haven’t tried them all.
 If you have a favorite, leave a comment below…